reignydeyz/PERI.Prompt/readme.md

 **A simple CMS built in ASP.Net Core**

-PERI.Blogger is our entry to having a simple web application that can run on Windows, Linux and Mac with the power of .Net Core.
+PERI.Prompt is our entry to having a simple web application that can run on Windows, Linux and Mac with the power of .Net Core.
 The project also aims to provide simple solution/architecture to perform algorithms using the new framework.

 ## Getting Started